When to Hire an Attorney After a Car Accident

 This could include:

-• Medical care and related expenses
+- Medical bills and related expenses

-• Lost income from work you missed
+- Lost wages or income from work you missed

 When a car accident victim suffers fatal injuries, Georgia law allows their immediate family members to recover wrongful death compensation.
 This includes a range of expenses and losses, such as funeral and burial costs, loss of service, lost income, and your family’s intangible damages.

 Most car accident lawyers also handle wrongful death cases.
-You can get a free case review after losing a loved one by contacting a law firm and asking for a free consultation.
+You can get a free case review after losing a loved one by contacting a personal injury law firm and asking for a free consultation.
 They can review the facts of the case, your legal options, and other important information with you.

 Attorneys Can Navigate All Aspects of Your Financial Recovery Process